- Site Analysis

 Typical residential radiant heaters include:

-- electric (ceiling) radiant panel or element heaters
+- electric radiant panel or element heaters (including infrared panel heaters), wall or ceiling-mounted

 - bathroom ceiling-mounted electric heat lamps (with exhaust air duct)